prosekit/prosekit/website/guide/integrations/vue.md

 Renders a node using a Vue component.

-Sometimes it's easier to implement some interactions using Vue.
-For example, in the code blocks below, there is a button at the top left corner that allows you to popup a combobox to change the language of the code block.
-This is implemented using a Vue component.
+In some cases, Vue might be a more convenient tool for implementing certain interactions.
+For instance, consider the code blocks below, each featuring a language button in the top left corner.
+Clicking this button opens a combobox that lets you change the language of the code block.
+This functionality is implemented using a Vue component.

 <script setup>
 import App from '../../components/vue-code-block/editor.vue'